mpowellpolicy/website.code/content/home/research.md

 <div style="padding-left: 4em; text-indent: -4em;">

-<p>Anstett, Robert, & Authement, Jacob.
+<p><a href="https://robert-anstett.com">Anstett, Robert</a>, & Authement, Jacob.
 2022. <a href="https://www.jacobauthement.com/publication/AnstettAuthement2022a">Comparing and Contrasting the U.S. and Missouri Constitutions</a> in <u>Readings in American Politics, 3rd ed.</u> edited by James W. Endersby.
 W.W.
 Norton & Company. </p>

-<p>Anstett, Robert, & Authement, Jacob.
+<p><a href="https://robert-anstett.com">Anstett, Robert</a>, & Authement, Jacob.
 2022. <a href="https://www.jacobauthement.com/publication/AnstettAuthement2022b">Comparing and Contrasting Political Institutions of the State of Missouri, the United States, and Other States</a> in <u>Readings in American Politics, 3rd ed.</u> edited by James W. Endersby.
 W.W.
 Norton & Company. </p>

 </div>